-Providers may apply for STARS recognition in five areas:
+Providers may apply for STARS recognition in four areas:

 - Staff qualifications and training;

 - Interaction with and overall support of children, families, and communities;